AntonioAlcaideMoreno/thermal-analysis-aws-deploy/README.md

-# thermal-analysis-aws-deploy
-Physics-based heat transfer simulation with Machine Learning prediction deployed on AWS
+# Thermal Analysis AWS Deployment

+**Status**: 🚧 In Development

+This repository will evolve into a comprehensive heat transfer simulation system deployed on AWS, demonstrating the integration of traditional engineering physics with modern cloud technologies.